Carvoeiro City Guide

 Carvoeiro offers a variety of activities that cater to both adventure enthusiasts and those seeking relaxation.
 From exploring stunning sea caves to enjoying scenic walks, there’s something for everyone.

 One of the most popular attractions near Carvoeiro is the Benagil Sea Cave.
 Accessible only by water, visitors can join guided boat tours that depart from Carvoeiro Beach, providing an up-close view of this natural wonder.
 The cave’s impressive dome and the sunlight filtering through its openings create a mesmerizing effect.
-Tours typically last between one to two hours and often include visits to additional caves and hidden beaches along the coast.
-For a more active experience, kayaking and stand-up paddleboarding options are available, allowing visitors to enter the cave under their own power.
-These tours offer a memorable way to discover the Algarve’s dramatic coastline.
+Tours often last about 1-2 hours and may include stops at other caves along the coastline.
+For the more adventurous, kayaking or stand-up paddleboarding to the cave offers a more intimate experience.

 Carvoeiro Sights